Skip to Content

 Notes:

-1. Don’t discard the marinade.
-It’s the life of the chicken.
-It would be best if you baste it on the chicken during the cooking process.
+1. Don't discard the marinade.
+It's the life of the chicken.
+It would be best if you basted the chicken during cooking.

-2. Be sure to marinate at least 1 hour so that the flavor can really be infused in the chicken.
+2. Be sure to marinate for at least 1 hour so the flavor can really infuse the chicken.

-3. I made my Chicken in Oven and it came out so well but the outdoor grill works just as well.
+3. I made my Chicken in the oven, and it came out so well, but the outdoor grill works just as well.

-5. Feel free to store any leftover marinade in the Freezer – it stores really well and use can it when next you need it.
+6. Feel free to store any leftover marinade in the Freezer.
+It stores really well.

 Other Chicken recipes